neurobin/rnm/README.md

 ```
 rnm file -ns new_file
 rnm file -rs "/f/F/"                             ( will replace f with F in the name, i.e new name will be: File)
-rnm folder -ns "New Folder" -oD          (-oD forces Directory only mode)
+rnm folder -ns "New Folder" -do                  (-do forces Directory only mode)
 rnm ./New*/* -ns /i/.ext                         (globbing is allowed)
 rnm ./New*/* -ns /i/.ext -ed                     (-ed forces file only mode)
-rnm "./New Folder" -ns /id//dc/.ext
+rnm "./New Folder" -ns /id//dc/.ext -dp 1 -fo    (This will go inside the New Folder directory)
 rnm ./New* -ns /id/.ext -ss "regex"
 rnm -nsf filepath -ns /n//id/.ext
 rnm -nsf filepath